unfoldedcircle/integration-denonavr/README.md

 in the Python integration library to control certain runtime features like listening interface and configuration directory.

-## Build self-contained binary for Remote Two
+## Build distribution binary

-After some tests, turns out python stuff on embedded is a nightmare.
-So we're better off creating a single binary file that has everything in it.
+After some tests, turns out Python stuff on embedded is a nightmare.
+So we're better off creating a binary distribution that has everything in it, including the Python runtime and all required modules and native libraries.

-To do that, we need to compile it on the target architecture as `pyinstaller` does not support cross compilation.
+To do that, we use [PyInstaller](https://pyinstaller.org/), but it needs to run on the target architecture as `PyInstaller` does not support cross compilation.

+The `--onefile` option to create a one-file bundled executable should be avoided:
+- Higher startup cost, since the wrapper binary must first extract the archive.
+- Files are extracted to the /tmp directory on the device, which is an in-memory filesystem.
+  This will further reduce the available memory for the integration drivers!

 ### x86-64 Linux